New Cemetery

 The vision is to create a tranquil, sustainable, and biodiverse cemetery that serves Bottisham for the next 250 years, ensuring residents can be buried within their community while fostering a green, ecologically vibrant space for future generations.

-A resident’s working group was established by the Parish Council in 2012.
 More information on the project can be found by clicking here.

 Project Playground